ismailsimsekyazilim2107-tech/al-kitab-holy-quran/privacy-policy.md

 The App retrieves Quran verses, translations (meal), and related religious content from trusted third-party APIs.

-No content is stored on app-controlled servers
-All data is fetched in real time
-No user data is transmitted to these APIs
+No content is stored on developer-controlled servers All data is fetched in real time via secure connections No personal user data is transmitted to these APIs
 4. Religious Content Disclaimer

 The App provides Islamic content for educational and informational purposes only.